liaoliao666/usequery/docs/guides/ssr.md

 - Static Generation (SSG)
 - Server-side Rendering (SSR)

-Vue Query supports both of these forms of pre-rendering regardless of what platform you may be using
+Vu Query supports both of these forms of pre-rendering regardless of what platform you may be using

 ### Using `initialData`

 Together with Next.js's [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) or [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering), you can pass the data you fetch in either method to `useQuery`'s' `initialData` option.
-From Vue Query's perspective, these integrate in the same way, `getStaticProps` is shown below:
+From Vu Query's perspective, these integrate in the same way, `getStaticProps` is shown below:

 ```js
 export async function getStaticProps() {